SuperLan11/FroggoJump/README.md

 Due to difficulties with scheduling meetings for the team to work during the semester, the player movement and several of the levels are still unpolished.
 Levels 3 through 7 were much harder than anticipated, mainly due to time constraints and a lack of playtesting.
 While the team could continue to polish the game, most of the members are interesting in pursuing new projects.
+Through this project, the team gained invaluable insights on ways to make a game fair, fun, and intuitive.

 Team Contributions:
 - Landon Johnson - Artist and Level Designer (and composed the overworld theme)